OpenCyphal-Garage/uavcan.github.io/Implementations/Libuavcan/Tutorials/1._Library_build_configuration/index.md

 * Static memory pools removed
 * Transport layer self-diagnostics removed
 * Logging removed
-* Server of the node restart request service is removed
+* The following services are not supported by default:
+  * `uavcan.protocol.RestartNode`
+  * `uavcan.protocol.GetDataTypeInfo`
+  * `uavcan.protocol.GetTransportStats`

 ### `UAVCAN_TOSTRING`

-If nonzero, this option adds a convenience string-conversion method, `toString()`, to some classes.
+If nonzero, this option adds a convenience string-conversion method, `std::string toString() const`, to most of the library classes.

 The default value is 0, unless any of the preprocessor symbols listed below is nonzero: